TickTeam/guide-tt/ios_app/4_how_to_share_a_task_list.md

 **-Option 2: Share via link**

-Link is an easy way to share lists, becasue you don't need to inquire about others’ email address.
-Instead you only need to share the link with your friends via social media.
+Link is an easy way to share lists.
+You don't need to enter email address, and instead you only need to share the link via social media.
+Then recipients can sign in TickTick to accept the list.